roslyncode/clubwebsite/workshops/2020-21/css/readme/README.md

 Lists are just another text element.
 There are two types of lists: ordered and unordered.

-Lets start with an unordered list.
+Let's start with an unordered list.
 The unordered list  tag is `<ul>`.
 Then each list item must have the tag `<li>`.
 List items are displayed as bullet points.
 Try this yourself!
 An example is shown below.